-A device from Huawei’s sub-brand Honor gained the TENAA nod of approval in China known as the Honor 6X.
-The next low-end handset from Huawei, which follows up Honor 5X opens a window as to what it will look like, but not its specifications.
+A device from Huawei’s sub-brand Honor gained the TENAA nod of approval in China, known as the Honor 6X.
+The next low-end handset from Huawei, which follows up on Honor 5X, opens a window as to what it will look like, but not its specifications.

-As we aware the honor 5X packs a 5.5-inch, 1080 x 1920 display powered by Qualcomm Snapdragon 616 processor.
-The smartphone comes with a with 2 GB of RAM and 16 GB of expandable storage together with 2 or 3GB of RAM and 32GB of internal memory, which can be expanded using a micro SD card.
-On the camera front Honor 5X sports a 13-megapixel rear-facing camera.
+As we know, the Honor 5X packs a 5.5-inch, 1080 x 1920 display powered by Qualcomm Snapdragon 616 processor.
+The smartphone comes with 2 GB of RAM and 16 GB of expandable storage, with 2 or 3GB of RAM and 32GB of internal memory, which can be expanded using a micro SD card.
+On the camera front, the Honor 5X sports a 13-megapixel rear-facing camera.

-It rumored that Honor 6X will most likely to come with dual-SIM and 4G LTE support.
-The device is expected to sport with Android 6.0 Marshmallow out of the box and it could actually have USB Type-C ports.
-Now companies like Apple, Mi are bringing the dual-camera handsets and Huawei is no exception.
+It is rumored that Honor 6X will most likely come with dual-SIM and 4G LTE support.
+The device is expected to sport Android 6.0 Marshmallow out of the box, and it could actually have USB Type-C ports.
+Now companies like Apple and Mi are bringing dual-camera handsets and Huawei is no exception.
 We could know that the upcoming model will feature two primary cameras with a rear fingerprint sensor.

 The 6X should include a similarly sized display that will probably retain FHD resolution.
 Furthermore, Honor 6X could include a Snapdragon 625 SoC and perhaps another gigabyte of RAM if it’s feeling particularly generous.